Property Division Divorce Lawyers

 How are assets divided in a divorce in Ontario?

 In Ontario, generally, marital assets (acquired after the date of marriage and still in existence at the date of separation) are divided equally between the spouses.
 This does not mean they are physically divided equally.
 Married spouses are entitled to an equal share in the value of the marital assets, not the assets themselves.
 Property division divorce lawyers help clients ensure a fair division of the marital assets.
-To simplify things, the end result of Ontario’s family property division is an equalization paid by the spouse with the greater net family property value acquired during the marriage to the spouse with the lower net family property value.
+To simplify things, the end result of Ontario’s family property division is an equalization payment by the spouse with the greater net family property value acquired during the marriage to the spouse with the lower net family property value.
 The equalization payment is half the difference between the spouses net family property.

 Who gets the house in a divorce?